Toowoomba railway station: The Station Building

 The Station Building (1874) is a substantial symmetrical building with an elongated rectangular plan with gabled bays to the east and west, and hipped roofs to the north and south.
 The building is finely detailed externally: the corners have pilasters formed by projecting quoins; floor and sill levels are articulated with string courses; the western ground floor openings have arched heads with keystones framed by continuous mouldings, and include a wide arch over a centrally placed entrance to the platform; the eastern ground floor windows have square heads and projecting quoins; the upper floor windows are framed with scrolled brackets supporting moulded projecting heads; the cornice has dentils and the gable ends have cartouches.
 Later alterations to the western elevation include concave awnings over the upper gable windows, and an enclosed timber verandah running between the two gabled bays with a corrugated iron awning projecting from the soffit.
 Two cast iron queuing rails are located outside ticket windows adjacent to the western entrance.

-The upper floor of the Station Building contains currently disused offices, while the ground floor contains station operations rooms, offices and store areas (which are utilized by Aurizon and Watco Australia).
+The upper floor of the Station Building contains currently disused offices, while the ground floor contains station operations rooms, offices and store areas (which are used by Aurizon and Watco Australia).
 Timber stairs with cast-iron balusters are located on the western side.
 The first floor interiors retain some vertically jointed timber-lined walls and a small timber service window.
 The ground floor interiors retain some masonry arches and timber columns with decorative timber capitals.
 The annex to the southern end contains store-rooms and toilets, including a Ladies Waiting Room of generous proportions.
 A small timber-lined kiosk (1936) with timber roll-down louvred shutters opening out onto the platform is located at the northern end.

 The Railway Refreshment Room wing

 The Railway Refreshment Room wing (1902) is a two storeyed rendered masonry L-shaped building with a single-storeyed addition to the north (1915 tearoom), and hipped corrugated roofs which rise above those of the Station Building.
-It contains the Railway Refreshment Room on the ground floor (which is still in operation), and officers on the upper floor.
+It contains the Railway Refreshment Room on the ground floor (which is still in operation), and offices on the upper floor.
 A steel and timber framed pavilion attached to the north of the dining room wing houses a fine timber Honour Roll.
 The building has rusticated piers at the corners, arched openings with profiled surrounds, expressed piers with decorative capitals and circular motifs at ground floor level, and windows with flat heads and keystones to the upper storeys.

 The Railway Refreshment Room is an impressive and generously proportioned space containing timber serveries at both ends, and round timber tables and timber chairs.
 The walls are decorated with large black and white photographs of local beauty spots, and the tables are set with monogrammed silverware and crockery.
 The interior is finely detailed with pressed metal ceilings with elaborate ceiling roses, cast iron columns with floriated capitals, and decorative pressed metal cornices and beam encasings.
 The adjacent Tea Room (1915 - now used as offices) also has a high pressed metal ceiling.